-Sleep Apnea and other Sleeping Problems and the benefits of Weight Loss Surgery are directly correlated.
 Sleep apnea is often overlooked as a significant risk factor related to morbid obesity.
-In fact, sleep apnea may be the number three cause of death which is secondary to morbid obesity, only after coronary artery disease and diabetes.
-Sleep apnea is worse than just snoring in that it is a top cause of:
+When in fact, sleep apnea may be the number three cause of death related to morbid obesity, only after heart disease and diabetes.
+Sleep apnea is much more serious than just snoring.
+It is a top cause of:

 - Sudden death in your sleep

 - Fatal cardiac arrhythmia (irregular heart beats)

 - Oxygen levels within your blood dropping to dangerously low levels while you are asleep OR